cskitty/vora/README.md

-# Vision Object Recoginition Aid
+# Vision Object Recognition Aid

-## An app helping vision impaired people.
+## An app helping the visually impaired in their daily lives.

 ## Website